Ángel (The King of Fighters): Appearances

-Reception
+Critical reception

 Besides being popular for representing Mexico, Ángel's design and moves have been compared to real wrestlers, most notably Terri Runnels (left) and Dwayne Johnson (right).

 In "Ocio valioso y The King of Fighters en México".
 Mario López Ledezma commented that Ángel's creation seems inspired by the popularity of The King of Fighters in Mexico.
 It is a myth that Ángel was introduced thanks to a Mexican developer called Angel Torres, who interacted with the SNK developers in charge of Rage of the Dragons in Osaka, Japan.
 Although there are no legitimate proofs behind this, the writer added that it helps to prove how significant the relationship between Mexico and The King of Fighters became and how it influenced game designers.

 In a retrospective of the franchise, Kotaku noted that in the 2000s SNK started adding Mexican fighters in their games with the three most notable being Ramon, Angel and Tizoc.
 Similar to Ledezma's analysis, Kotaku finds the addition of Angel highly notable based on rumors about SNK creating it after losing a match with another game developer.
 Whether this is true or not, Kotaku claimed that while SNK was informed about it, they never confirmed it.

 According to Jean-Karlo Lemus from Anime News Network, Angel stands out as a fan favorite that was notable when her trailer for The King of Fighters XV was uploaded.
 It inspired multiple fanarts on Twitter and the popularity traces back to her origins as a Mexican fighter with iconic techniques based on Dwayne Johnson.
 Lemus said that Angel is SNK's answer to the franchise's high popularity in Mexico, bringing back the urban legend of EVOGA's president who was responsible for creating her when interacting with the game developers.